IAmMoltony/libmtnlog/README.md

 # libmtnlog

-`libmtnlog` is my logging library.
+`libmtnlog` is my really simple logging library.
 Originally created for [ds-craft](https://github.com/IAmMoltony/ds-craft).

 ## Using the library